Nuand/bladeRF/host/utilities/bladeRF-cli/README.md

-# bladeRF-cli: bladeRF Command Line Interface #
+# bladeRF Command Line Interface #
 This tool is intended to aid in development and testing.  bladeRF-cli can be used from the command line for simple operations, such as loading the bladeRF FPGA.
 However, a majority of this tool's functionality is accessible when run in its interactive mode.

 ## Dependencies ##